 - Have multiple point-in-time copies of data.
 Having different checkpoints of data helps from both production and sandbox standpoints so that they can be compared to find the anomaly and prepare a fallback plan.

-We hope that this discussion has helped to establish the need for Salesforce data protection and reinforces the fact that backing up Salesforce data is not an option but a requirement for any organization that uses Salesforce.
-As the old adage has it, “A stitch in time saves nine.”
+Above discussion reinforces the fact that backing up Salesforce data is not an option but a requirement for any organization that uses Salesforce.
+As an old adage has it, “A stitch in time saves nine.”

 You may wonder, since data protection is so critical, doesn’t Salesforce back up its customer data?
-Well, it does — but with some caveats.
+Well, it does — but with its own limitations.